serradura/kind/README.md

 As a creator of Ruby gems, I have a common need that I have to handle in many of my projects: type checking of method arguments.

 One of the goals of this project is to do simple type checking like `"some string".is_a?(String)`, but using a bunch of basic abstractions.
-So, after reading this README and realizing that you need something more robust, I recommend to you check out the [dry-types gem](https://dry-rb.org/gems/dry-types).
+So, after reading this README and realizing that you need something more robust, I recommend you check out the [dry-types gem](https://dry-rb.org/gems/dry-types).

 ## Table of Contents <!-- omit in toc -->
 - [Required Ruby version](#required-ruby-version)